HuYuzhang/HuYuzhang.github.io/index.md

 3. Travel to all continents except Antarctica before 2048.

 ### About Photograph
-During my journey, I will always take many photos, and the  pleasant flavour of these experience can be recollected with them.
+During my journey, I will always take many photos, and the pleasant flavor of these experiences can be recollected with them.
-I do not have advanced equipments like SLR camera so I just use my mobile phone.
-I'm glad to share the stories behind these phostos If you like some of them.
+I do not have advanced equipment like SLR camera so I just use my mobile phone.
+I'm glad to share the stories behind these photos If you like some of them.